fenago/react-graphql-intro/md/lab_2.md

 It's also simple to send GraphQL from the browser.
 Open a developer console.

-**Do this: (Use FireFox Developer Console)**
+**Do this: (Use Midori Developer Console)**

-1. Right click on GraphiQL page inside Firefox and select `Inspect Element`:
+1. Right click on GraphiQL page inside Midori and select `Inspect Element`:
 ![](./images/tools.png)

-2. By default, Firefox does not allow you to paste stuff into the dev tools console.
-You have to manually type "allow paste" into the console to enable pasting.

-3. Copy and paste following snippet in the firefox console:
+2. Copy and paste following snippet in the  console:

 ```
 fetch('https://swapi-graphql.netlify.app/.netlify/functions/index', {